 The EU is also committed to promoting stability and peace in Djibouti and the region, in particular with regard to maritime security.
-There are several large-scale initiatives to support efforts to fight piracy.
+There are several large-scale initiatives to support the country's efforts to fight piracy.
 The most well-known is Operation Atalanta, which joins the forces of several EU countries.